stashed/docs/docs/addons/postgres/auto-backup/index.md

 namespace/demo-3 created
 ```

-When you install Stash Enterprise edition, it will automatically installs the official database addons.
+When you install Stash, it will automatically installs the official database addons.
 Make sure the addons for PostgreSQL was installed properly using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep postgres